NOOSPHERE-EXISTS/963/program.md

 # Escrow Allocations for XOO Token Distribution

+The minting wallet 0x0... has locked all liquidity, leaving zero available XOO.
+90% is in the liquidity pool, while the remaining 10% is held in various escrow wallets.
+The distribution of funds across these wallets is as follows:

 ## 1. Fundraisers, Donations, and Scholarships

 * **Allocation:** 1,000,000 XOO tokens × 20 wallets